pss-0501/pss-0501/README.md

 # Hi there! 👋 I'm Prathamesh Sawant

-I am a passionate Software Engineer with 2 years and 8 months of work experience in software development.
+I am a passionate Software Engineer with 3 years of work experience in software development.
 Currently, I am pursuing a Master's degree in Information Systems at State University of New York, Binghamton University.

 ## 🚀 Skills
 - Python